indrasen1/tomo3D_repo/README.md

 Figure: [A]: the hardware setup for 3D printing using a rotating resin container and projector, [B]: Schematic showing how different anges contribute to dose formation in 3D, [C]: the print target definition.
 Based on an input geometry, a target region, background and thin buffer region are created, [D]: Region definitions for computing the loss at any given iteration $t$, [E]: Gradient computation for the projector intensity values corresponding to a pixel $[i, j, k]$ in the projection space

 Several possible mathematical optimization approaches could exist to encourage the print conditions as expressed in terms of $R_1$ and $R_2$ above.
 We focus on the penalty minimization (PM) approach as described in Ref.
 [2] above.
-The manuscript also explains how the PM approach is equivalent to the iterative derivative-free optimization approach used in the first demonstration in Ref.
+The manuscript also explains how the PM approach is closely related to the iterative derivative-free optimization approach used in the first demonstration in Ref.
 [1].
 In the PM approach, we seek to penalize any violations of the desired print target.
 Explicitly, regions where printing is desired but no printing occurs at optimization iteration $t$ are denoted as $\sim V_1[t]$.
 This is due to a lack of accumulated dose.
 Conversely, the region where printing is not desired but it occurs due to an excess of dose is denoted at $\sim V_2[t]$.
 An example of the region definitions for a particular z-slice are shown in the schematic D above.

 We impose an L1 penalty on each of the types of violations and obtain the loss at iteration $t$ as follows: